 Yossi Milo Gallery participated in the NY Art Book Fair at MoMA PS1 from September 21-24, 2017.
 The gallery launched Alison Rossiter’s monograph, Expired Paper, co-published by Radius Books and Yossi Milo Gallery.
 Books by other gallery artists included signed copies of monographs by Matthew Brandt, Markus Brunetti, Pieter Hugo, Simen Johan, Sze Tsung Nicolás Leong, Chris McCaw, Jacob Aue Sobol, Alessandra Sanguinetti and Takashi Yasumura; and a selection of rare, out-of-print publications.
 For more information, please visit the NYABF website.

 Spuren, a solo exhibition of works by Alison Rossiter was on view at Station Kasseler Fotoforum, in Kassel, Germany from July 21 - August 12, 2017.
 Coinciding with documenta14, the show included selectively developed works and “latent” prints from the artist’s archive.
-For more informationFor more information, please visit the Kasseler Fotoforum website (German).

 A diptych by Alison Rossiter was on view at the Los Angeles County Museum of Art’s Study Center for Photographs and Works on Paper from February 12 - June 18, 2017.
 Entitled Light Play: Experiments in Photography, 1970 to the Present, the exhibition features experimental photography and video from LACMA’s permanent collection.
 Other artists included in the exhibition include Walead Beshty, Barbara Kasten, Susan Rankaitis and Wolfgang Tillmans.
 For more information, please visit the LACMA website.

 Works by Alison Rossiter and Meghann Riepenhoff were included in the exhibition The Surface of Things at Houston Center for Photography in Texas from November 18, 2016 – January 15, 2017.
 The Surface of Things brought together a diverse group of contemporary artists who use the photogram or the surface of photo-sensitive materials to explore environmental, aesthetic and cultural questions.
-For more information, please visit the HCP website.